 Seating and Ticket information

 - COVID attendance policy: Only 50 total people are allowed to participate on site during each performance event.
-This number includes the cast, crew, box office staff, and audience.
+This number includes the cast, crew, and audience.
 Ticket sales will be very limited.
-They will go on sale 7 days before the opening show.
+They will go on sale about one week before the opening show.

 - There is no assigned seating in our theatre, however you may purchase tickets online in advance to make sure we save you a spot.
 In case of a sell out, we will re-sell your seat 5 minutes prior to curtain time if you have not claimed your ticket by that time.

-- If tickets are sold out online, come early to purchase a limited number of seats which we save for door sales.
-The ticket window opens one hour in advance of each performance.
+- The ticket window opens one hour in advance of each performance.
 Online sales shut down 90 minutes before each performance.

-- In a post-COVID restriction world, seating is on a first come- first seated basis.
+- Seating is on a first come- first seated basis.
 Our capacity is between 100-150 seats depending on configuration.
 We recommend that you arrive early.